algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0x36 {uint8 transaction field index} {uint8 transaction field array index}
 - Stack: ... &rarr; ..., any
-- Ith value of the array field F of the current transaction; txna can be called using txn with 2 immediates.
+- Ith value of the array field F of the current transaction<br />txna can be called using txn with 2 immediates.
 - Availability: v2

 `txna` Fields (see [transaction reference](https://developer.algorand.org/docs/reference/transactions/)):